D1778/SmartToDoManager/README.md

 - Networking: Retrofit & Gson (for API integration)
 - Dependency Management: Gradle (Kotlin DSL)

-BELOW IS THE APK FILE LINK TO THE APPLICATION:
+CHECK OUT THE GitHub Releases FOR THE APP APK